 Mr. Kelley said unless the email from Mr. Christie's engineer disagreed with Mr. Cedarholm's memo, there were some advantages to looking at the whole site, and not just area of to be improved.
 He provided details on this.
-But he said Mr. Christie was right that the Town didn't have to compel him to look at the two existing buildings on the site.
+But he said Mr. Christie was right that the Town couldn't compel him to look at the two existing buildings on the site.